cambridge-cares/TheWorldAvatar/web/twa-vis-platform/uploads/README.md

 ### 1.1 UI Settings

 The `config/ui-settings.json` file provides general settings for the platform.
-This includes settings for displaying modules, branding requirements, and setting scenarios.
+This includes settings for displaying modules, branding requirements, and additional resources.
 A brief explanation is as follows:

 - `branding`: key value pairs for various branding icons such as navigation bar and logo
-- `modules`: key value pairs indicating if certain modules should be highlighted
+- `modules`: key value pairs indicating if certain modules should be available
   - `landing`: REQUIRED.
 Displays landing page if enabled
   - `map`: REQUIRED.
 Displays map visualisation if enabled
-  - `dashboard`: REQUIRED.
-Displays dashboard if enabled
   - `help`: REQUIRED.
 Displays help page if enabled
-- `resources`: optional key value pairs if you require additional resources
+- `resources`: optional configuration for additional resources.
+They follow the following format
+  - `resourceName`: indicates the type of resource required - dashboard, scenario
+    - `url`: REQUIRED. url of the resource
+    - `data`: optional dataset indicator that is only used with scenario resources to target required dataset for scenarios

+Note that resources are optional and their configuration options can differ from each other.
+Please note the list of available resources and their possible options as follows:

-  - `dashboard`: dashboard url that will be embedded as an IFrame on the dashboard page
+- Dashboard: Activate the `analytics` page with an dashboard embedded as an IFrame based on only the `url` parameter.
-- `scenario`: optional key value pairs if you require scenario handling
+- Scenario: Enables scenario selection in the `explore` page
-  - `url`: endpoint to retrieve the scenarios and settings
+  - `url`: url to retrieve the scenarios and settings
   - `data`: target dataset that should be accessible to the user

 Below is an example of the contents for a valid `ui-settings.json` file with additional comments explaining each entry.
 The format of the file should be consistent whether implementing mapbox or cesium maps.